Altermagnetic Ground State in Distorted Kagome Metal CsCr$_3$Sb$_5$: Results and Discussion

-For \ccs\ in the failed AF-ISOD ground state, the spin-degeneracy is generally lifted due to the lack of inversion or simple translation symmetry between sublattices (FIG. \ref{fig:crystal}d).
-The spin splitting is evident along $\Gamma$-S, with largest splitting $\sim$80 meV close to the Fermi level.
-Such splitting suggests separated spin-up/spin-down Fermi surface sheets, as evidenced in FIG. \ref{fig:bs_dos}c.
-Such exotic magnetic ground state is topological, and intrinsic anomalous Hall effect is expected at the ground state\cite{PhysRevX.12.040501}.
-Should the superconductivity is related with this magnetic ground state, spin-triplet is also enabled due to the broken inversion symmetry as a result of the spin configuration.
+The spin-degeneracy of the failed AF-SOD ground state is generally lifted (FIG. \ref{fig:bs_dos}c) due to the lack of inversion or simple translation symmetry between sublattices (FIG. \ref{fig:crystal}d).
+Although the quasi-Kramer's degeneracy protected by SSG symmetries can still be identified along certain high symmetry lines\cite{PhysRevX.12.021016}, the spin splitting is evident along $\Gamma$-S, with the largest splitting $\sim$80 meV close to the Fermi level.
+The splitting suggests separated spin-up/spin-down Fermi surface sheets (FIG. \ref{fig:bs_dos}d, refer to SI for more details).
+These features may be verified through spin-resolved ARPES measurements to confirm the altermagnetic ground state\cite{Krempasky2024-dj,PhysRevLett.132.036702}, if the measurement can be constrained within a single domain.
+In addition, our calculations show that moderate anomalous Hall conductivity may be present if the direction of magnetic moments are in-plane and the field direction is properly aligned (refer to SI for detail)\cite{PhysRevX.12.011028,Smejkal2022-wi}.
+It is worth noting that the flat-bands and vHS features are less obvious in the magnetic ground state compared to the undistorted NM \ccs, due to the strong structure distortion of the altermagnetic ground state (refer to SI for detail).

-One would expect the energetics of the magnetic states is described by the Heisenberg spin model, which is the simplest case involves the bilinear exchange interactions as follows:

-Here, $J_1$ and $J_2$ are the exchange couplings between the nearest and next-nearest neighbor (denoted by $<>$ and $\ll\gg$) Cr atoms; $J_3$ and $J_3^h$ are the exchange couplings between the next-next-nearest neighbor Cr atoms along bond and across kagome hexagon (denoted by $\lll\ggg_b$ and $\lll\ggg_h$), respectively.
-However, the DFT total energies of all the $2\times2$ and $4\times1$ collinear configurations are failed to be fitted by these interaction parameters in a wide range distribution of the staggered Cr-moment.
-This suggests the necessity of including other spin-spin interactions, such as the quadratic spin-spin interactions.
-On the other hand, our result may also hint the important role played by the Fermi-surface-related itinerant magnetism which is beyond the description of the Heisenberg model.
+To understand the origin of the magnetism, we have tried to fit the DFT total energies of 20 lowest magnetic configurations to a Heisenberg spin model with the bilinear exchange interactions.
+However, such fitting is not successful up to 6$^{th}$-nearest-neighboring exchange interactions ($\sim$ 9.3 \AA\ apart, please refer to SI for details).
+Considering the moments on Cr atoms have a wide distribution in all collinear magnetic configurations, our results suggest that the Fermi-surface-related itinerant magnetism may play an important role in the formation of the SDW order.